 Because of its thick, hard-to-wash-off consistency, it is best to use red palm oil as a pre-poo (pre-shampoo).
-For mine, I mix equal quantities palm oil and Jamaican black castor oil, with about 5 drops of tea-tree oil.
-I saturate my scalp and hair with it, and leave under a shower cap for at least an hour (sometimes overnight).
+For mine, I mix equal quantities of palm oil and Jamaican black castor oil, with about 5 drops of tea tree oil.
+I saturate my scalp and hair with it and leave under a shower cap for at least an hour (sometimes overnight).

-I wash my hair as normal with a sulphate-free shampoo, or moisturising shampoo (if clarifying), and follow up with a deep conditioner.
+I wash my hair as normal with a sulfate-free shampoo, or moisturizing shampoo (if clarifying), and follow up with a deep conditioner.

-This method is great especially for those with dry scalp that flakes.
-It leaves my hair soft and shiny, and my scalp feels clean and moisturised (no need for oiling).
+This method is great especially for those with the dry scalp that flakes.
+It leaves my hair soft and shiny, and my scalp feels clean and moisturized (no need for oiling).

 I love this oil!
 One beauty secret here to stay; my only con to palm oil is that it can feel gross and uncomfortable… Then again, I’m slightly OCD J. The benefits though by far trump this downside, and it’s not something I use every day, so I will get used to it.